Creating Processes

 Creating Process Tasks

 Process Tasks are the main components of a process that help build each step and set various outcomes that move the process forward through actions.
+These tasks represent the actual work your team performs and form the building blocks of your automated workflows.

 Process Task Creation